pascallaliberte/sharpen.page/value-ladders.md

 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}
 [newsletter]: {% post_url 2019-07-26-increase-newsletter-signups-without-being-pushy %}

-## "Whoa, I believe you, and also, I'm swamped with work right now, and I'm not great at writing and understanding the buyer like that."

-One way I can help is to take all that over for you.

-**I could take care of crafting those pages for you**, and my process involves deeply understanding those situations which cause _your_ buyers to want to create some movement towards something new.
-Those situations can be uncovered through just discussing between the two of us, but better if you'd have previous buyers I can interview, or we can find them through buyer research, which I'll take care of.

-**We're talking a few months where I'm working for you part-time on retainer**, helping you sharpen your product: you and your services.
-At the end of our time together, you'll also have sharpened your understanding of your buyers in a new way.

-Or if you already have a good sense of your buyer's struggles, **I could just take care of rewriting a single page**.

-If you're interested, that's the [**/stepitup**](/stepitup) package ([see below for my full list of packages](#services)).

 ## Doing It Yourself: Q&A

 ### Can I write those kinds of pages through WordPress or Squarespace or Wix?

-Sure thing.
+[Sure thing](/struggle-first).
 We're talking here about longer-style pages with mostly text, so WordPress's new editor will work well, page builder plugins will work great too, and of course Squarespace and Wix offer page builder UIs of their own.

 What helps your page pop out is to sprinkle a little bit of styling to your text to help with visual hierarchy: headings of different sizes, blockquotes that stand out, a couple different types of bulleted lists.
-I offer the styling as part of my **[/stepitup](/stepitup)** package, but any good designer could help with the CSS work on that.
+I offer the styling as part of my **[/review](/review)** package, but any good designer could help with the CSS work on that.

-### Do you do all the copywriting, including blog posts?
+### Do you do sell some copywriting services, including blog posts?

-I only write the copy for the marketing pages of your site.
-I know of a good writer for your blog posts and your guides that I can refer to you, if you'd like.
+[I only write the copy for the marketing pages of your site](/review), and I only offer to review the work you've started on.
+For help writing your blog posts and guides, I know of a [good writer](https://andrewmonro.ca).

 ### How do I go about doing the buyer research, like you do?